NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-devices/agentless/pac-files.md

 {{<glossary-definition term_id="PAC file" prepend="A PAC file is ">}}

-When end users visit a website, their browser will send the request to a Cloudflare proxy server associated with your account to be filtered by Gateway.
+When end users visit a website, their browser will send the request to a Khulnasoft proxy server associated with your account to be filtered by Gateway.

 ## Prerequisites

-Install the [Cloudflare certificate](/cloudflare-one/connections/connect-devices/warp/user-side-certificates/) on your device.
+Install the [Khulnasoft certificate](/cloudflare-one/connections/connect-devices/warp/user-side-certificates/) on your device.

 ## 1. Generate a proxy endpoint

-You can generate a proxy endpoint on the Zero Trust dashboard or through the Cloudflare API.
+You can generate a proxy endpoint on the Zero Trust dashboard or through the Khulnasoft API.

 {{<Aside type ="warning">}}
-All devices you add to the proxy endpoint will be able to access your Cloudflare Tunnel applications and services.
+All devices you add to the proxy endpoint will be able to access your Khulnasoft Tunnel applications and services.
 If you only want to proxy web traffic, you can build a network policy that blocks those source IPs from connecting to your internal resources.
 {{</Aside>}}

 {{<details header="Create a proxy endpoint (dashboard)">}}

-1. In [Zero Trust](https://one.dash.cloudflare.com/), go to **Gateway** > **Proxy Endpoints**.
+1. In [Zero Trust](https://one.dash.Khulnasoft.com/), go to **Gateway** > **Proxy Endpoints**.
 2. Select **Create endpoint**.
 3. Give your endpoint any name.
 4. Enter the public source IP address of your device(s) in CIDR notation.
 For example,